-Make up a long docking line 1 to 11⁄2 times the length of your boat.
-Find a cleat somewhere between the bow and midships (maximum beam point).
-Spring lines work best when attached to a cleat closer to midships.
+Make up a long docking line 1 to 1 1⁄2 times the length of your boat.
+Find a cleat somewhere between the bow and amidships (maximum beam point).
+Spring lines work best when attached to a cleat closer to amidships.
 You have a winch on your cabin top amidships which will do the job also.

 Attach one end of the spring line to the boat cleat.
 Coil the other end.
-Pass the coil under and back over the lifelines or bow pulpit so that it stays clear of obstructions.
+Pass the coil under and back over the lifelines or bow pulpit so that it stays clear of obstructions and is ready to loop over a bollard on the wharf.